 The 25-year-old first won hearts during a buttoned-up turn as Edward Drummond in ITV’s Victoria in 2017.
-Fast-forward two years, and the actor has just slipped on his breeches once again to originate the role of an ex-East India Company soldier in ITV’s period piece, Beecham House.
+Fast-forward two years, and the actor was slipping on his breeches once again to originate the role of an ex-East India Company soldier in an ITV period piece; Beecham House.

 “I’ve heard it described as ‘Downton goes to Delhi’,” smiles Suter.
 “It’s got that period drama charm, but with more guns and elephants and Indian spices.”
-Set in the 19th century, Leo is making his name in an ensemble cast that also includes Tom Bateman, Marc Warren and Dakota Blue Richards.
-But, despite this being Suter’s second prominent period drama role in as many years, he has no worries about being typecast.
+Set in the 19th century, Leo starred in an ensemble cast that also included Tom Bateman, Marc Warren and Dakota Blue Richards.
+But, despite Beecham House being Suter’s second prominent period drama role in as many years, he had no worries about being typecast then — or now.

 “I’m not worried, no!” laughs the actor.
 “I really enjoy period dramas.
 It’s fun to enter those worlds — where the costumes and language and settings are all so decadent.

 “Of course, I don’t want to limit myself to playing only those roles,” he adds.
 “In fact, I have an exciting project coming up.
 I can’t talk about it yet, but it’s a world away from period dramas.”

 "I wouldn’t say I have a game plan per se.
 So much comes down to luck and coincidence."